SimonKefas/multistep-form/README.md

   - Ensure the `ms-keyboard-nav` attribute is added to the `<form>` element.
   - Check for conflicts with other scripts or event listeners.

+- **Success Message Not Displaying**:
+  - Confirm that the success message div has the `ms-success` attribute.
+  - Ensure the server is returning an HTTP status code of 200 upon successful submission.
+  - Check the console for any submission errors.

+- **Form Not Submitting**:
+  - Ensure the form's `action` and `method` attributes are correctly set.
+  - Verify that the server endpoint is accessible and properly configured to handle the form data.

 - **Styles Not Applying**:
   - Verify that the classes `is-active` and `is-deactive` are correctly used in your CSS.
   - Ensure that CSS selectors match the elements correctly.

 ---

-## **14. Conclusion**
+## **15. Conclusion**

-By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, keyboard navigation, and a progress bar.
-The script ensures users complete all required steps in order, provides visual feedback on their progress, and enhances the overall user experience.
+By following this guide, you can effectively implement a multistep form with conditional logic, restricted forward navigation, keyboard navigation, a progress bar, and a custom success message.
+The script ensures users complete all required steps in order, provides visual feedback on their progress, and enhances the overall user experience by displaying a success message upon submission.

 ---